jewirth/jewirth.github.io/limesdr.md

 When I received my LimeSDR, I got very confused by the documentation available one the net.
 There seemed to be no source that provided a good, structured documentation about the usage of the LimeSDR board.
 It was more like all the information necessary to operate the LimeSDR in a very basic use case was spread on the net and I found it difficult to figure out what kind of information I really need.

 # misc stuff
-[Myriad-RF](https://github.com/myriadrf) is *"a family of open source hardware and software projects for wireless communications, and a community that is working to make wireless innovation accessible to as many people as possible"*
+[Myriad-RF](https://github.com/myriadrf), *"a family of open source hardware and software projects for wireless communications, and a community that is working to make wireless innovation accessible to as many people as possible"*.

 [LMS7002M on Digi-Key](https://www.digikey.de/product-detail/en/lime-microsystems-ltd/LMS7002M/1434-1003-ND/5012880)